-The goal of the Criminal Justice program is to graduate students who are prepared for careers in law enforcement, the court system or corrections.
-Through this course of study, students are expected to acquire the communication, logic, critical thinking, and ethical reasoning skills essential for the understanding of criminal justice issues and for effective career performance.
+The Criminal Justice degree program prepares students for professional careers in the field of criminal justice.
+Through this course of study, students are expected to acquire the communication, logic, critical thinking and ethical reasoning skills essential for both the understanding of complex global and domestic criminal justice issues and for effective career performance and progression.